 5 The importance of controlling the pace of the auction was convinced by the German regulator BNetzA during the 5G auction in 2019.
-This auction lasted 497 rounds and only an increase in the rate increase six times led to its end to raise the price in the round of sealed bids8.
-Such rules encourage strategic bidding and increase the risk of disturbing the characteristic for SMRA the process of the prices discovering.
+This auction lasted 497 rounds and only an increase in the rate increase six times led to its end.